 Those with a 38" or above underbust measurement will love the support of our fabulous Flirty Underwired Plunge Bra.
 Soft, stretchy lace moulds to your body, with multi-position hook-and-eyes and adjustable shoulder straps giving you the closest fit.

 Thanks to the high coverage of the plunge lace, you get the support of a full-cup bra, but with added sex appeal.
 Padding up to the nipple gives support, but without creating an unnatural shape.

-"As a bigger woman (size 22-24/ 40C or D) I find it hard to find bras that don't dig in and make wearing a bra feel like a breast prison, but this one is the most comfortable bra I own now!" - Ora_Llove
+"As a bigger woman (size 22-24/ 40C or D) I find it hard to find bras that don't dig in and make wearing a bra feel like a breast prison, but this one is the most comfortable bra I own now!" - Ora_Llove, Lovehoney customer

 Best for: Smaller Cup Sizes

-Ladies with B cup or smaller boobs are lucky enough to be able to wear some seriously sexy soft cup bras, like the Lovehoney Love Me Lace Halter Bra.
+Ladies with B cup or smaller boobs are lucky enough to be able to wear some seriously sexy soft cup bras, like the Lovehoney Sheer Ruffle Bra & Crotchless Skirted Thong Set.

 Not only are the halterneck ties adjustable for the closest fit, but, as we all know, halternecks are perfect for giving your cleavage a slight boost.
-Under the bust, a layer of scalloped lace helps to add some extra emphasise to your girls.
+Along the bustline, a lace trim helps to add some extra emphasise to your girls.